A Freelancer’s Guide to Buying Health Insurance

 At Friday Health Plans, we offer health insurance for those who choose their own path.
 Because we know there are some who don’t follow the herd.
 Self-starters.
 Freethinkers.
 Individuals who take pride in making their own decisions.

-Whether you’re an entrepreneur starting your own business, a freelancer, or an early retiree, we’re here to be a resource for you.
+Whether you’re an entrepreneur starting your own business, a freelancer, or an early retiree, Friday is here to be a resource for you.
 Below, we’ve outlined everything you need to know before diving into the health insurance shopping period this upcoming Open Enrollment.

 Open Enrollment starts on November 1st

 Open Enrollment is the period of time when you can buy health insurance for the upcoming year.
-It starts on November 1st and ends on December 15th in most states for plans starting January 1st.
-You can buy a plan either directly through a health insurance carrier, like Friday Health Plans, or on your state’s health insurance exchange.
+It starts on November 1st and ends on January 15th.
+You can buy a plan either directly through a health insurance carrier, like Friday Health Plans, or through the health insurance exchange.

 Find your state’s health insurance exchange here and be sure to check when end date and coverage start dates are.

 Find the right-sized plan for you and your family

 A smart way to approach saving on health insurance isn’t always by comparing monthly premiums.
 It’s by evaluating health plans based on how much you’re going to pay over the course of the year when you add up premiums (your monthly payment to have insurance) and the costs you pay for medical services and drugs.